artisan-roaster-scope/artisan/_pages/about.md

 * Windows 8 and newer
 * Linux glibc 2.18

-There are also experimental builds for the Raspberry Pi platform.
+There are also experimental builds for the Raspberry Pi platform and legacy Mac OS X versions 10.10 and newer.

 ## Notable Features